Metaform/dcsa/content/en/technical/virtual.connector.architecture.md

   CIF ["Cloud Infrastructure"]:3
 ```

 Many organizations participate in multiple dataspaces.
-An organization may do this using a single identity (that is, using an identifier such as a [DID](https://www.w3.org/TR/did/upcoming/)) or different identities.
+An organization may do this using a single identity (for example, an identifier such as a [DID](https://www.w3.org/TR/did/upcoming/)) or different identities.
 The system we are developing supports these multiplicities through ***service virtualization***: a single software deployment can enable an isolation environment to process requests for different participants and dataspace contexts.
 We use the term virtualization over muti-tenancy for several reasons.
 First, multi-tenancy is too ambiguous and has been used to denote different architectures.
 More importantly, multi-tenancy does not accurately describe the architecture this document lays out.
 As we will see, while connector services have the concept of an isolation context, it does not directly map to the concept of a "tenant."
 Instead, tenant management is externalized from the core connector and managed by an orchestration layer termed the ***Connector Fabric Manager (CFM).*** More on this later.

 ## Service Virtualization Model